-If yes, print Y for yes at Z item 7.
-Otherwise print N for no.
+If yes, print X in the Yes box at Z item 7.
+Otherwise print X in the No box.

 CGT events are the different types of transactions or events that may result in a capital gain or capital loss.
-Many CGT events involve a CGT asset - for example, the disposal of a CGT asset - while other CGT events relate directly to capital receipts (capital proceeds).
+Many CGT events involve a CGT asset (for example, the disposal of a CGT asset) while other CGT events relate directly to capital receipts.

 An Australian resident company makes a capital gain or capital loss if a CGT event happens to any of its worldwide CGT assets.
 Foreign residents are only subject to CGT if a CGT event happens to assets that have the necessary connection with Australia if the CGT event happens before 12 December 2006 or that are taxable Australian property if the CGT event happens on or after that date.
-For more information, see Guide to capital gains tax 2009.
+For more information, see Guide to capital gains tax 2011.